naoufal/react-native-touch-id/README.md

 ## UI

-If TouchID is supported and enrolled
+If TouchID is supported and enrolled (in this gif, 1st touch fails, 2nd succeeds)

 ![Touch ID](gifs/touchID.gif)

-If TouchID is not supported or not enrolled
+If TouchID is not supported or not enrolled, you can fallback to device passcode

 ![fallback to passcode](gifs/fallback to passcode.gif)

 ## Install